vorpalnet/blade/services/proxy-registrar/README.md

   bindings age out with the session.
-- **INVITE** — `InviteCallflow` forks the call to **every** registered contact with `sendRequestsInParallel`: the first 2xx wins and the framework CANCELs the losing legs; if all legs fail, the last error is relayed; the `timeout` setting cancels everything and answers 408.
+- **INVITE** — `InviteCallflow` forks the call to **every** registered contact with `sendRequestsInParallel`: the first 2xx wins and the framework CANCELs the losing dialogs; if all dialogs fail, the last error is relayed; the `timeout` setting cancels everything and answers 408.
 Unregistered accounts get a 404 unless `proxyOnUnregistered` is set, in which case the INVITE is forwarded to its request URI unchanged.
 In-dialog requests are relayed by